JvSomeren/tautulli-watched-sync/README.md

 # Tautulli watched sync
-Automatically synchronise watched TV Shows to Trakt.tv.
+Automatically synchronise watched TV Shows to Trakt.tv and movies to Letterboxd

 ## Setup
 Download `trakt_letterboxd_sync.py` and `sync_settings.ini.example` to your Tautulli host.